 What are the symptoms of a bad or plugged catalytic converter?
 Common failures include: Low engine power, check engine light, failed smog test and more.
-A catalytic converter is designed to remove harmful carbon dioxide gasses from the air we breath.
+A catalytic converter is designed to remove harmful gasses from the air.
 This unit is positioned in the exhaust system just behind the exhaust manifolds and can fail in one of three ways.
 First, the catalytic material can simply wear out and loose its effectiveness.
 The second is the material can melt due to extreme temperatures which makes the converter plug.
 And finally, the honeycomb material can break apart and leave the cat converter empty with absolutely no cleaning affect to the engine exhaust.

 There are different levels of failure which must be considered before you can make a decision if your car is safe to drive or not.
 The following list with help you decide whether or not you can drive your car with a bad or clogged catalytic converter depending on the problem you are having.

 The catalytic converter is part of the exhaust system and when it goes bad it can cause restricted exhaust flow.
 Your car's engine depends on a free flowing exhaust system to maintain its power output.
 In the early stages of a failure the catalyst material inside the catalytic converter can start to melt and cause partial blockage causing poor engine acceleration and performance.
 There are many stages of this blockage which will greatly vary.
 It will usually start to be noticeable under heavy engine load and slowly loose more and more power.
 You can test the catalytic converter yourself if you would like to see if this could potentially be a problem or not.